google-code-export/los-cocos/branches/b_sphinx/readme_issues_b_sphinx.txt

 GLException: No GL context; create a Window first
 """

-1st thing to check: the machine running that build does not support GL point sprites, the crash reproduces in other machines ?
+1st thing to check: the machine running that build does not support GL point sprites, the crash reproduces in other machines ? - > no, a machine supporting point sprites gives same error.

+Fixed at r1263, a cocos window created in conf.py before any autodoc atempt.
+Probably pyglet should not see the epydoc flag, and cocos maybe should not see it until the window is created.
+Want to cleanup a bit, making is_epydoc -> is_cocos_sphinx

 #####